elkarte/Elkarte/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug reports
+name: Bug reports
-About: Submit a report to help us improve the software
+about: Submit a report to help us improve the software
 ---

 **Describe the bug**